Ludex-Labs/ika/README.md

 </div>

 ## What is it?
-A starter kit for building a Sui applications.
+A starter kit for building a [Sui](https://sui.io/) applications.
 It includes a basic structure for a Sui application with a e2e local testing envrionment as a cli.

 ## Installation
+Firstly you need to go through the process of installing sui.
+You can find this [here](https://docs.sui.io/build/install)

 Currently, the only way to install the starter is to clone the repo and install

 ```cargo install --path .```